2 have already made this dish!

 Table of contents:

-Shabu Shabu is the Japanese version of fondue.
-It is a popular dish especially during the winter holidays when families gather together.
+Shabu Shabu is the Japanese take on fondue, particularly enjoyed during winter holidays when families gather.
+This hot pot dish, known as "Nabe" in Japan, involves cooking thin slices of meat and vegetables in a flavorful Dashi broth at the table, enhancing the dining experience with its interactive nature.
+While traditionally prepared at home, Shabu Shabu is also available year-round at specialized restaurants.
+Essential ingredients include a portable gas stove, a traditional Japanese clay pot (Donabe), chopsticks, and a variety of vegetables such as napa cabbage, green onions, and mushrooms, along with high-quality meats like ribeye and firm tofu.
+Sauces such as Ponzu complement the meal, and there's even a refreshing summer variant called "Hiyashi Shabu."
+This dish is not only fun to prepare but also a healthy dining option, making it a must-try for those yet to experience it.Shabu Shabu is the Japanese version of fondue.
+Especially in winter during the holidays, when families gather together, it is a popular dish.
 This hot pot is also called “Nabe” in Japanese.
-We will explain more about the different variations in the following article.
+In the following article, we’ll explain more about the different variations.
 “Shabu Shabu” comes from the sound you hear when you stir the meat and vegetables in a hot pot with chopsticks.
-It is prepared directly at the table by each person themselves.
-In the middle of the table is a portable gas stove and on top of it is a clay pot (“Donabe”).
-In it is the delicious Dashi broth.
-The individual ingredients are cut small and placed on different plates all around.
-In addition, each guest has different saucers with sauces at their place.
+It is prepared right at the table by the guests themselves.
+In the middle of the table there is a portable gas stove and on top of it a clay pot (“Donabe”).
+Inside is the delicious Dashi broth.
+The individual ingredients are cut into small pieces and placed on various plates all around.
+In addition, each guest has their own bowls with sauces at their place.

-Is Shabu Shabu only available at home?
+Is Shabu Shabu only eaten at home?

 What do I need for Shabu Shabu?

-You also need:
+You’ll also need:

-- a plate for each guest
+- A plate for each guest

-And what ingredients belong to Shabu Shabu?
+And which ingredients do you need for Shabu Shabu?

 Broth